Tcl CFFI package (v2.0b1)

 Strings as NULL pointersTop, Main, Index

-Some API's allow for char* pointer parameters or struct fields to be NULL.
-If these are wrapped as string or unistring, the nullifempty annotation can be used to specify that empty string values should be passed or stored as NULL pointers as opposed to pointers to an empty string.
+Some API's allow for char* pointer parameters fields to be NULL.
+If these are wrapped as one of the string type string, unistring, winstring or one of the character array types chars, unichars or winchars, the nullifempty annotation can be used to specify that empty string values should be passed or stored as NULL pointers as opposed to pointers to an empty string.

 Binary stringsTop, Main, Index

-While the string, unistring, chars and unichars types deal with character strings, the types binary or bytes serve a similar purpose for dealing with binary data - a sequence of bytes in memory.
+While the string, unistring, winstring, chars, unichars and winchars types deal with character strings, the types binary or bytes serve a similar purpose for dealing with binary data - a sequence of bytes in memory.
 The binary type translates to a C unsigned char * type where the memory is treated as a Tcl binary string (byte array).
 Similarly, the bytes type is analogous to the chars type except it declares a size array of bytes, not characters in an encoding.
 These types are converted between Tcl values and C values with the Tcl_GetByteArrayFromObj and Tcl_NewByteArrayFromObj functions.

 Consider the wrapper for the CryptGenRandom function that we saw earlier.